Chrisb616/MacPhoto/README.md

 Built in Swift on Xcode for OSX

+# Project Structure

+- **View** classes deal with visual user interactable classes.
+They only communicate with the Service layer.
+Follows Mac OS conventioon.
+- **Service** classes managage Tool and Model data for access by the view classes.
+They are organized into major app capabilities.
+Methods should be named after placement within view processes (i.e. onWindowLoad).
+- **Tools** classes are data classes that handle complex tasks with results too abstract or raw for access directly from the View.
+Methods should be named based on the task being carried out (i.e. reloadAllData)
+- **Model** classes are functionless data structures which serve the purpose of organizing data into usable parts.

 ##Project Basics ToDo

 1. <del>Drag and drop photo into window to save in program directory.</del>